natcap/invest.users-guide/source/sdr.rst

 This section outlines the specific data used by the model.
 See the Appendix for additional information on data sources and pre-processing.
 Please consult the InVEST sample data (located in the folder where InVEST is installed, if you also chose to install sample data) for examples of all of these data inputs.
 This will help with file type, folder structure and table formatting.
 Note that all GIS inputs must be in the same projected coordinate system and in linear meter units.

 - **Digital elevation model (DEM)** (required).
-A GIS raster dataset with an elevation value for each cell.
+Raster dataset with an elevation value for each cell.
 Make sure the DEM is corrected by filling in sinks, and compare the output stream maps with hydrographic maps of the area.
 To ensure proper flow routing, the DEM should extend beyond the watersheds of interest, rather than being clipped to the watershed edge. [units: meters]

 - **Rainfall erosivity index (R)** (required).
-R is a GIS raster dataset, with an erosivity index value for each cell.
+Raster dataset, with an erosivity index value for each cell.
 This variable depends on the intensity and duration of rainfall in the area of interest.
 The greater the intensity and duration of the rain storm, the higher the erosion potential.
 The erosivity index is widely used, but in case of its absence, there are methods and equations to help generate a grid using climatic data. [units: :math:`MJ\cdot mm\cdot (ha\cdot h\cdot yr)^{-1}`]

 - **Soil erodibility (K)** (required).
-K is a GIS raster dataset, with a soil erodibility value for each cell.
+Raster dataset, with a soil erodibility value for each cell.
 Soil erodibility, K, is a measure of the susceptibility of soil particles to detachment and transport by rainfall and runoff. [units: :math:`tons\cdot ha\cdot h\cdot (ha\cdot MJ\cdot mm)^{-1}`]

 - **Land use/land cover (LULC)** (required).
-LULC is a GIS raster dataset, with an integer LULC code for each cell.
-These LULC codes MUST match **lucode** values in the **Biophysical table**.
+Raster dataset, with an integer LULC code for each cell. *All values in this raster MUST have corresponding entries in the Biophysical table.*

 - **Watersheds** (required).
 A shapefile of polygons.
 This is a layer of watersheds such that each watershed contributes to a point of interest where water quality will be analyzed.
 Format: An integer field named *ws_id* is required, with a unique integer value for each watershed.

 - **Biophysical table** (required).
 A .csv (Comma Separated Value) table containing model information corresponding to each of the land use classes in the LULC raster. *All LULC classes in the LULC raster MUST have corresponding values in this table.* Each row is a land use/land cover class and columns must be named and defined as follows:

-    - **lucode** (Land use code): Unique integer for each LULC class (e.g., 1 for forest, 3 for grassland, etc.) *Every value in the LULC map MUST have a corresponding **lucode** value in the biophysical table.*
+    - **lucode**: Unique integer for each LULC class (e.g., 1 for forest, 3 for grassland, etc.) *Every value in the LULC map MUST have a corresponding lucode value in the biophysical table.*

     - **usle_c**: Cover-management factor for the USLE, a floating point value between 0 and 1.